 The castle was not a very big one but the 360 degrees view was breath-taking.
 The water stood calm against the many islands it touched.
 I assumed that each island, including Vaxholm, needed a day to be explored, except the small one that had only a couple of houses on it.
 I was curious to know how they managed their groceries because it did not look like they had much growing on it either.

-Back in Stockholm, I devoured a McDonald’s hamburger and relished it.
+Back in Stockholm, I devoured my favourite McRoyale from McDonald’s and relished it.
 I knew I was going to miss that too, once I returned to India.
 I had found a Pizza Hut joint that had a salad bar but it did not have the salad I was looking for- the most wanted macaroni and cheese salad (we go way back).
-So, I was happy to visit McDonald’s after PH disappointed me.
+So, I was happy to visit McDonald’s to satiate my food cravings.

 I have to tell you about the potato chips you have to think about before ordering from Orangeriet Bar & Café (Read my review here).

 Sadly, the 150 year old modern art museum was under renovation, so, we could not have a look at it.
 Therefore, I would have to visit Stockholm again, in order to revel in its magnificence, along with the rest of the islands of the archipelago.
 It was a beautiful city and worth a thousand revisits.
 While heading to the airport, dark clouds covered the sky from one horizon to the other.
 It began to pour when the airport was in view.
 We debated about a possible delay due to turbulence, so, we unloaded our luggage from the cab and ran into the building.
 Unlike my friend’s fate (read below), everything went well and we were on our way to Oslo.